euro-hpc-pl/SpinGlassPEPS.jl/docs/src/intro.md

 This defines a 3x3 grid with clusters of size 2.

 #### Defining the Hamiltonian
-Then we map the Ising problem to a Potts Hamiltonian defined on a king’s graph (`super_square_lattice`):
+Then we map the Ising problem to an effective Potts Hamiltonian defined on a king’s graph (`super_square_lattice`):
 ```@julia
 potts_h = potts_hamiltonian(
 ising_graph(instance),